 10. Make Homemade Ice Cream or Gelato

 Once you’ve perfected your popsicle recipe, move on to the creamier stuff.
 Making homemade ice cream or gelato is easier than it sounds.
 We found a kid-friendly recipe that shows how you can make it with just a Ziploc food-storage bag.
-You scream, “ice cream,” we all scream for that!

-11. Visit a Petting Zoo
+11. Visit a Petting Zoo (or Watch Videos of Zoo Animals)

 Summer is the perfect time to take advantage of local petting zoos, where kids can spend hours meeting and greeting their favorite furry animals.
 You’ll give your animal lover an up-close experience they won’t forget.
+If you’re not comfortable visiting zoos in your area or don’t have one nearby, check out the Facebook page for the Cincinnati Zoo & Botanical Garden.
+The zoo has been posting videos of their amazing animals.

-12. Go to a Concert at the Park
+12. Go to a Concert at the Park (or Dance to Laurie Berkner)

-13. Go Star-Gazing
+13. Go Stargazing

-14. Visit a Water Park
+14. Visit a Water Park (or Set Up an Epic Kiddie Pool at Home)

 15. Have an Outdoor Tea Party